zalora/styleguide/pages/components/Typography.md

 `

 #### Expressive font
 For headlines, you can choose an expressive font.
 Expressive fonts are unconventional font designs have details and intricacy that help attract the eye.
 In ZALORA, we use **High Tide** as our expressive font.
 However, we should only use it on banners and marketing materials, but not in our content(codebase).
-The preferrerd way is to convert the part that needs to be **High Tide** to image, and load the image.
+The preferred way is to convert the part that needs to be **High Tide** to image and load the image.

-High Tide is used in the brand page of ZALORA website:
+High Tide is used on the brand page of ZALORA website:
 ![Example of High Tide font](img/typography/Browse_Our_Brands.png )

 ## Readability